Indiana, Wisconsin beaches draw Memorial Day weekend tourists, while Chicago lakefront sits empty

 "As long as you take proper precautions, stay 6 feet away, you know everything should be good," William Barlow said.

-But in Chicago, during a weekend where revelers would normally pack the jewel of the city, Oak Street Beach sat empty.
+But in Chicago, during a weekend where revelers would normally pack the jewel of the city, North Avenue Beach sat empty.

 In Portage, those out and about said Sunday was the breath of fresh air they needed, in a time not afforded to all.